 4.2 Timetable for DiGA in Austria

-For the regular reimbursement of DiGA, it is of decisive importance which requirements the umbrella organization of the social insurance carriers and the Austrian Health Insurance Fund define for DiGA.
-Only then will it be possible to predict what kind of digital health applications will be eligible for reimbursement at all.
-The framework conditions developed as part of the planned pilot in 2024 will provide information here.
+The requirements set by the umbrella organization of social insurance carriers and the Austrian Health Insurance Fund for DiGA are crucial for the regular reimbursement of DiGA.
+Only then will it be possible to predict which types of digital health applications will be eligible for reimbursement.
+The framework conditions developed during the pilot project in 2024, which we will present in the next subchapter, should provide some insight into this.

 Digital health applications can already be reimbursed in Austria by way of exception.
 These applications fall under the category “Other necessary medical aids” in accordance with § 137 of the General Social Insurance Act (ASVG).
 Patients can therefore claim reimbursement under certain conditions.